Marina Piredda: 2023–2024 season

 Piredda opened the season by winning gold at the 2023 EduSport Trophy.
 Going on to compete at the 2024 Italian Championships, Piredda would finish fourth.
 She subsequently placed seventh at the 2024 Bavarian Open and won bronze at the 2024 Merano Cup.

 She would then finish the season by winning gold at the 2024 Maria Olszewska Memorial and the 2024 Triglav Trophy.

-2024–2025 season
+2024–2025 season: First Challenger Series medal

 Piredda began the season by competing on the 2024–25 ISU Challenger Series, finishing fifth at the 2024 CS Trophée Métropole Nice Côte d'Azur.
 One month later, she competed at the 2024 CS Warsaw Cup, where she won the bronze medal.

 In December, Pirreda took the bronze medal at the 2025 Italian Championships.
 The following month, she competed at the 2025 Winter World University Games in Turin, Italy, where she finished in eighth place.
 In February, Piredda won gold at the 2025 Dragon Trophy and finished eighth at the 2025 Road to 26 Trophy.
 She then closed the season by winning bronze at the 2025 Maria Olszewska Memorial.

 2025–26 season

 Pirreda opened her season in October by finishing seventh at the 2025 Diamond Spin.

+In March 2026, Pirreda competed at the Coupe du Printemps held in Kockelscheuer, Luxembourg, where she won bronze overall behind Mana Kawabe and Rinka Watanabe.

+2026–27 season

+Pirreda began her season by winning silver at the 2026 Nebelhorn Trophy.